Last Updated: 2 months ago

-It’s best to adopt a pair of Siamese cats as these kitties cannot handle being lonely.
-But if you prefer having another pet, a cat, a dog, or any other pet animal.
+It’s best to adopt a pair of Siamese cats, as these kitties cannot handle being lonely.
+But if you prefer having another cat, a dog, or any other pet animal, that can also work.

 Siamese can be friendly and accommodating.
 They crave playtime and fun, so it does not bother these kitties with whom they play as long as they have company.